s-shefa/Projects/README.md

 # Projects
 Projects from different courses including group projects.
+Coding languages that are mainly used are R and SAS.